AdamLearns/Abbott/README.md

 - Migrating: `NODE_ENV=development pnpm run kysely-migration-cli latest`
   - Note: migrations should happen automatically on start-up.
 See `.env.example` for how to configure this.
 However, they won't automatically regenerate types.
 - Regenerating types (make sure to replace the variables): `DATABASE_URL=postgres://postgres:bar@localhost/foo pnpm run kysely-codegen`
-- Copy the regenerated types to the right location: `cp ./node_modules/kysely-codegen/dist/db.d.ts ./packages/bots/src/database/types/db.d.ts`
+- Copy the regenerated types to the right location: `cp ./node_modules/kysely-codegen/dist/db.d.ts ./src/types/db.d.ts`
+- Make sure to run "Developer: Restart Extension Host" in VSCode or else you'll get a lot of squigglies.

 ## Manually building the Docker images